-Episerver’s B2B Digital Experiences Report revealed that 60 percent of manufacturing respondents and 63 percent of distribution respondents prefer to learn about B2B companies directly from their website over other channels.
+Episerver’s B2B Digital Experience Report revealed that 60 percent of manufacturing respondents and 63 percent of distribution respondents prefer to learn about B2B companies directly from their website over other channels.
 There’s a huge opportunity to tell your story through content on your site.
 What content is most relevant?
 How can you convey your message in a way that builds credibility and instills confidence in new and returning customers?

 Here are a few tips for building content that not only resonates with your target audience, but also ultimately moves them to take action: